-- a) not be conducted during the fire season, unless otherwise approved in the Fire Control Plan in the AOP; - b) require a post burning survey to ensure all holdover fires are extinguished; and - c) have 80 percent of the pile consumed with attempts to burn all piles.

-- 7.3.4 The FHP shall comply with direction provided in Community FireSmart Plans. - 7.3.5 The AOP shall not be approved without an approved fire control plan:
+- a) not be conducted during the fire season, unless otherwise approved in the Fire Control Plan, burning during the fire season requires a fire permit - b) require a post burning survey to ensure all holdover fires are extinguished; - c) have 80 percent of the pile consumed with attempts to burn all piles; and - d) have the locations of all burning reported in acceptable format. - 7.3.4 The FHP shall comply with direction provided in Community FireSmart Plans. - 7.3.5 A fire control plan, consistent with 'schedule A' of a company's Fire Control Agreement shall be submitted as part of the AOP.